rhel-labs/learn-katacoda/systemroles-soe/step4.md

 ^+ time-d-b.nist.gov             1   6    37    20  -1430us[-1430us] +/-   67ms
 ^* beteigeuze.pmsf.net           2   6    37    21   +353us[ +483us] +/-   40ms
 </pre>

+As expected, the system is now configured to use time-d-b.nist.gov and a system assigned from the pool at ntp.org.